DennohKim/Expendi/frontend/DEPLOYMENT_UPDATE.md

 # Frontend Contract Updates

 ## Summary
-Frontend has been updated with the latest contract addresses and ABIs from the Base Sepolia deployment.
+Frontend has been updated with the latest contract addresses and ABIs from the Celo Mainnet deployment.

 ## Updated Files